DefaultSimon/simong_reaper-scripts/README.md

 > Requires the `Shared library for common functionality in the simong_reaper-scripts repository` package (install manually through the ReaPack browser).

 This script creates a new empty MIDI track at the same position (and of the same length) as the currently-selected media item.
 It also unselects the original media item and selects the newly created one.

+---

+## 3. Developing
+I try to adhere to the [semantic versioning rules](https://semver.org/#semantic-versioning-200) if at all possible.